The Reach for Home Team. Providing services for the homeless in Northern Sonoma County.

 Prior to her role at Reach for Home, Colleen held several executive-level positions, including CEO of a $34M credit union in the North Bay.
 She has over 25 years of experience in the financial services industry, and has served on several boards and committees, including the California Department of Business Oversight, and the California and Nevada Credit Union Leagues.
 Over the past thirty years, she has also played a role in several non-profits and held a variety of Board positions within those organizations, including Chairman.
 Colleen has a Bachelor of Science in Business Management from the College of Notre Dame.

-Ana joined the Reach for Home team through her position at COTS in Petaluma.
+Ana joined the Reach for Home team in 2016.
 She has worked at various nonprofits for the past 10 years.
 Her experience includes subsidized child care and advocacy for underrepresented communities through art and theatre.

 In her role as case manager for the Family Transitional Housing program, she provides resources and tools that families can use to overcome obstacles and ultimately find stable housing.